Source Tells ESPN's Stephen A. Smith Ben Simmons 'Doesn't Work, Doesn't Listen' And Is 'Constantly Babied'

 “I don’t think it’s right that everybody has been sending this man bad messages and all this negativity.
 And I think it sucks.
 We’re supposed to be the City of Brotherly Love and the best thing we can do is just send him some positivity,” Howard said.

-Danny Green also had his teammates back, saying he wasn’t the only reason the 76ers lost the series.MORE NEWS: What's Behind Philadelphia's Trash Pickup Delays, And What's Being Done To Address Issue?
+Danny Green also had his teammates back, saying he wasn’t the only reason the 76ers lost the series.MORE NEWS: American Airlines Canceling 2 Flights Daily At Philadelphia International Airport Due To Staffing Shortages

 “It’s not just Ben.
 We all together win or lose,” Green said.
 “He’s a mentally tough kid, usually.
 We don’t know what was going on.
 It happens with players.
 Ben has gone through quite a bit this year and it’s not his fault that we lost.
 Everybody is going to say if Ben had made this, if I had made some shots in Game 1 or so-and so made some shots … we can’t harp on one player.”